Try out Documill Dynamo: get a glimpse of how to build a document template and how end-users can create a document with a click.Read more

 In a recent study by Gensler Research Institute, 55% of the respondents said collaborating with others is harder at home.
 A Lucidspark report echoed this, saying that 75% of remote employees said team collaboration suffered the most of all aspects of their work.

 We have found that much of the pain remote workers experience comes down to the tools they use.
-They are many (like a word processor, email, Slack, spreadsheets, CRM, video conferencing application).
+They are many (like a word processor, email, Slack, spreadsheets, CRM, synchronous or asynchronous video conferencing application).
 Everybody has their favorite brand.
 They do not integrate and work well with each other.

 Our solution brings collaboration right within Salesforce.
 All contributors are provided with the same set of functionalities, embedded right in the Salesforce user interface.
 They can work on a document simultaneously or sequentially, whichever way they prefer.